 Video

 Video has been a wonderful asset to my online portfolio.
-It allows me to show my personality and it’s a nice way to give your visitors a break from a lot of reading.
+It allows me to show my personality and it’s a nice way to give my visitors a break from a lot of reading.

 Another plus is that it may help extend your “length of visit” statistic.
 This is important when getting traffic from organic search.

-When people find your site via Google for example, Google monitors the time it takes for that person to return to their results.
+When people find your site via Google for example, Google monitors the time it takes for that person to return to the results.

 The longer it takes for them to return to their results, the more relevant your site is perceived to be for that keyword phrase.
 This could help boost your ranking over time.